aws-samples/aws-do-ray/Container-Root/ray/rayservice/README.md

 ### 3. Forward the port for Ray Serve
-To try out the MobileNet query, please port-forward the service
+To try out the Stable Diffusion query, please port-forward the service
 ```bash
 kubectl port-forward svc/stable-diffusion-serve-svc -n kuberay 8000
 ```